cdasa/be-take-home/README.md

 ## Considerations

 - The stock vendor changes the stock price every 5 minutes
-- The stock vendor doesn't work all the time, sometimes it will fail to respond
+- The stock vendor doesn't work all the time, sometimes it fails

 ## Deliverables